AdebolaShelby/sql/README.md

     ## Output
     ![alt text](images/image-43.png)

-* Create a report of all customers and their phone numbers, combine first name and last name in one column, if they don't have a phone number, assign 'unknown'.
+* Create a report of all customers with their phone numbers.
+Combine first name and last name into one column.
+If customers don't have a phone number, assign 'unknown' to them.

     ## Query
     ![alt text](images/image-44.png)

     ## Output
     ![alt text](images/image-45.png)

 * Create a report of all orders.
-Label as active if the order was placed in the current year, if not label as archived
+Label orders as active if they were placed in the current year; otherwise, label them as archived.

     ## Query
     ![alt text](images/image-46.png)

     ## Output
     ![alt text](images/image-47.png)

-* Create a report of all products along with the number of time they have been orders and the frequecy, if they have been oredered more than once, lalel frequency as 'many times'.
+* Create a report of all products along with the number of times they have been ordered and their frequency.
+If they have been ordered more than once, label the frequency as 'many times'.

     ## Query
     ![alt text](images/image-48.png)